LozonR/Advent-of-Code-2025/README.md

 ## Day 6
 Part 2 hard, took a while, solution is probably bad but I am proud of it… W cephalopods ngl

+## Day 7
+I kept doing some really stupid stuff for part 2 so it took me a bit